 Motorcycle ride in the rice fields of Batutumonga

 Rantepao, Friday, July 13, 2007.
 Another fantastic day!
 Together with my new Spanish friends, Joseba and Ana, I'm off to explore the villages and rice fields of the North.

-They also rented a motorbike and we drive together to Batutumonga, with our little photocopied card provided by the hotel.
+They have rented a motorcycle too and we take the road together in the direction of Batutumonga, with our small photocopied map provided by the hotel.

 The road climbs.
-It rises gradually in a mountainous setting, with rice terraces, breathtaking beauty.
+One rises little by little in a mountainous decoration, with rice plantations, of a breathtaking beauty.

-The weather is a little gray and as we gain altitude, it is definitely cooler.
-We are quick to put on our jackets and rain gear.
+The weather is a little gray and as we take of the altitude, it is definitely cooler.
+We do not delay to put on our jackets and rain clothes.

 After having lunch and admired the view from a big tourist restaurant in Batutumonga itself, we take the road a little by chance and we stray in small stony paths, which pass between the rice fields and connect villages whose name we do not know.